liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-irm-enabled-lists.md

 ## Preparing for Migration

 1. IRM needs to be configured for SharePoint.
-2. IRM needs to be disabled on the source list prior to the migration event for that site collection.
+2. IRM needs to be disabled on the source list before the migration event for that site collection.

 ## Post Migration